TheMindVirus/VC4WDDM2/README.md

 ## Status
 This is a skeleton driver demonstrating how to implement the boilerplate of callback functions provided by DXGK for developing Graphics Drivers.
+Further development is required to bring to fruition the features that DirectX can provide, and to perform Hardware Acceleration using the VideoCore VPU.

 ## Please use with caution, this repository is indended for educational purposes and testing. ##